mkorman9/room-occupancy-manager/README.md

 ## Prerequisites

 - Java 21 installed locally (project has been tested with Temurin OpenJDK 21.0.1+12 on Linux)
+- (Optionally) Configured Docker client to build an image

 ## Run tests and build a package